seifalrahman/PIC-8259/README.md

 - Review the sensitivity lists of always blocks to include all signals that affect the logic within the block.
 - Remove unused code and modules to clean up the design.

-Due to the complexity of the code and the number of issues, it's recommended to tackle each module separately, write testbenches for each one, and ensure they work as expected before integrating them into the top-level module.
+Due to the complexity of the project and the number of issues, we decided to tackle each module separately, write testbenches for each one, and ensure they work as expected before integrating them into the top-level module.